Emmanuel Rivera Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have a 5.15 team ERA that ranks 28th among all MLB pitching staffs.
+- The Rockies have a 5.20 team ERA that ranks 29th among all league pitching staffs.

-- Kauffmann (0-2) pitches for the Rockies to make his third start this season.
+- Freeland makes the start for the Rockies, his 12th of the season.
+He is 4-5 with a 3.86 ERA and 42 strikeouts in 58 1/3 innings pitched.

-- In his last time out on Thursday, the righty threw 4 1/3 innings against the Miami Marlins, allowing five earned runs while surrendering six hits.
+- His last appearance came on Thursday against the Miami Marlins, when the left-hander threw five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.